robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “Say it again.”

-Charlie repeated it, clearer.
-I scribbled furiously.
+I stood just outside the fitting area curtain, notebook in hand, scribbling furiously.

 “The closure,” he continued, “holds.
 But if someone grabs here—"

-There was a faint sound.
+The curtain moved slightly.

 “—it transfers force to the waistband.
 The reinforcement needs to stop before the pivot point, or it becomes a lever.
 It will eventually tear next to the reinforcement.”

 Silence.

 I wrote as fast as I could, my mind already mapping the fix.

 Stop the tape at the pivot.
 Shift the ease.
 Strengthen without bulk.

 Preserve the silhouette.

 Mara drew the curtain back.

-Charlie stepped out, still in the dress, looking slightly flushed, his eyes on the floor, one finger on the spot  indicating strain.
+Charlie stepped out, still in the dress, one finger on the spot indicating strain.
 Mara grabbed chalk and marked a line on the garment.

 I watched his face: controlled, determined.